Tigon-Golf-Carts-LLC/Golf-Carts-Of-Indiana/replit.md

-# Monroe County Golf Carts - Website Project
+# Notredame Golf Carts - Website Project

 ## Overview
-This project is for Monroe County Golf Carts (https://monroegolfcarts.com), Pennsylvania's premier golf cart dealership.
-The platform aims to provide a comprehensive online presence for DENAGO and EVOLUTION electric golf cart sales, rentals, and services within Monroe County.
+This project is for Notredame Golf Carts (https://notredamegolfcarts.com), Pennsylvania's premier golf cart dealership.
+The platform aims to provide a comprehensive online presence for DENAGO and EVOLUTION electric golf cart sales, rentals, and services within Notre Dame.
 Key capabilities include complete inventory management, a rental system with location-based services for all 20 municipalities, customer inquiry handling, and detailed business information.
 The business vision is to serve as a central hub for golf cart sales and rentals, enhancing market presence and customer accessibility across the entire county.

 ## User Preferences
 I want iterative development.
 Ask before making major changes.